anytizer/tag.cs/README.md

 ## Frequently Asked Questions

 Is it a portable version?
 Yes, it is.
+Drop tags.db file within the application folder, if missing.

 Does it modify the photo file itself to insert the tags?
 No, it won't.
-It keeps a datbase of tags in [SQLite](tags.db).
+It keeps a database of tags in [SQLite](tags.db).

 What if I moved the files in a different location after scanning?
 Fix the database of paths, or re-scan the new path.